Christmas in Germany: 28 Reasons to Soak Up German Traditions in 2025

 This small, medieval town feels like stepping into a Christmas fairy tale.
 Its well-preserved half-timbered houses and cobbled streets are decorated with twinkling lights and the Käthe Wohlfahrt Christmas Village operates year-round.

-Rothenburg’s Reiterlesmarkt adds to the enchantment with carol singers, horse-drawn carriages and stalls offering mulled wine and pastries.
-The town’s intimate and timeless charm makes it an ideal place to experience the magic of Christmas in Germany.
+Rothenburg’s Reiterlesmarkt brings that setting to life with carol singers, horse-drawn carriages and stalls offering mulled wine and pastries.

 Located in the Neckar River Valley, Heidelberg’s Christmas market is set against the backdrop of a stunning castle.
-The town’s Old Town glows with festive lights and the cobblestone streets are lined with stalls selling mulled wine, handmade gifts and Christmas crafts.
-The intimate, small-town feel combined with the breathtaking scenery makes Heidelberg a magical place for a Christmas in Germany holiday.
+The Old Town glows with festive lights and the cobblestone streets are lined with stalls selling mulled wine, handmade gifts and Christmas crafts.
+The intimate, small-town feel combined with the breathtaking scenery makes Heidelberg a magical place to spend Christmas in Germany.

 For even more fun Christmas ideas, check out other experiences happening on Classpop!